mcsrainbow/mcsrainbow.github.io/en/2026/07/the-tall-coworker-on-the-night-shift/index.md

 I woke up in bed, still a fat guy with a big belly.
 My family life is harmonious, but not as close as the bond the tall coworker persona had in the dream.
 I gently realized that the dream just projected my unfulfilled real life desires.
 Yet, its vivid, coherent logic felt precious, so I wrote this down immediately to preserve it.

-> Written on July 8, 2026, at 7:12 AM, while lying on the bed using the Notes app on my iPhone 15 Pro Max.
+> Written on July 8, 2026, at 7:12 AM, while lying on bed using the Notes app on my iPhone 15 Pro Max.